Min. time required: 2:00

 Details about the trains: Vigezzo Vision and Centovalli Express

 There are two types of trains that travel this route.
-The most attractive one is the modern Treno Panoramico Vigezzo Vision.
+The most attractive one is the trapezium-shaped Treno Panoramico Vigezzo Vision.
 Additionally, there is the more standard train named Centovalli Express.
+Both trains run quite slowly, so you can soak up the views and take pictures.
+Snacks and beverages can be purchased on board.

-How to combine the Centovalli ride with town visits and hikes
+How to combine the Centovalli ride with other activities

 The Centovalli ride is relatively short: about 2 hours.
 You can get off the train for these villages and hikes: